scotws/tinkasm/docs/MANUAL.md

 ### Structure

+The program has the most simple structure possible: It starts at the beginning, runs to the end and then stops.
+No external routines are loaded, only system library files are referenced (got to have your batteries).
+There are no objects.
+The code just brute-forces its way top-down.

+On the next lower level, TinkAsm is built up out of passes.
+Each pass is a closed unit that ideally does one thing and one thing only.
+Information is transmitted from one pass to another through a list of two-element tuples.
+The first element of the tuple always contains the original line number of the instruction so any problems can be referenced to the source code.
+The structure of the second element depends on the pass.
+In the beginning, it is a simple string with the content of the source code line.
+In the end, it is a list of binary data representing the machine code.

+Information is only passed through these lists, not through "side channels".
+For example, we don't define a flag in one pass to signal something to a pass lower down.
+All information is contained in the lists that are passed.
+This doesn't mean that the passes can't "collect" other information for later use.
+For instance, full-line comments are put in a separate list so that the list file can later access them.
+These, however, are not used by the following step but only at the end.

+(The sorta, kinda exception are counters for statistical use, for instance, how many macros are defined and expanded.
+These are defined at the beginning of the program to show that they are "global", so to speak.)

 Each pass starts by defining the empty list that will filled with the output of this stage.
 Processing the previous list is usually handled by walking through each line, modifying what needs to be changed, and then appending the processed